jr3cermak/particle/localtoolchain/wolfiot/README.md

 ### NO_ERROR_STRINGS

-NO_ERROR_STRINGS adds about 11152 bytes to the firmware.
+NO_ERROR_STRINGS reduces firmware size by about 11152 bytes.
+This removes essentially all the error strings (and documentation strings) from the firmware.
+You will not know the cipher being used.
+You can get the numeric code, but you will need to use the source to find out.

 ### NO_SHA512